Adama Diakhaby: Qarabağ

+On 3 June 2024, Qarabağ announced the departure of Diakhaby.

+Bandırmaspor

+In July 2024, TFF 1.
+Lig club Bandırmaspor signed a 2-year contract with him.

+Politehnica Iași

+In February 2025, he signed for Romanian Liga I club Politehnica Iași until the end of the season.

+Waldhof Mannheim

+On 7 July 2025, Diakhaby joined SV Waldhof Mannheim in German 3.
+Liga.

 Style of play

 Manager Julien Stephan said: "We recovered a player who lacked rhythm, but we immediately detected a significant potential in dribbling and elimination."
 Both Christian Gourcuff and Stephan debated about Diakhaby, with Gourcuff saying: "He's a very raw player, who plays when he has the ball in his feet.
 But there is everything else, anticipation, travel," while Stephan said: "He was not used to playing in teams where sharing the ball was a priority.
 Last year, we had also worked on his need to be decisive: he managed to obtain many situations, but not to complete the actions.
 His goal in Montpellier sums it up: we can see his qualities to project himself to the recovery of the ball, his ability to play behind the opponent's back.
 But his finish is not very clean, he must have more lucidity to better place it.".

 Gourcuff further spoke about the player, saying: "He has a lot of individual qualities, with speed and technique.
 To take a step forward, there are still many things to do on a collective level, especially in anticipation.
 But it's going well, even beyond what I expected.
 He is able at any time to tip a match.
 It's a very interesting profile.
 It proves that young people must remain concerned.
 We have some excellent ones.
 Things are done on time."
 At Huddersfield Town, Manager Wagner said: "He is a very hungry young footballer with a strong desire to succeed in England.
 Obviously he is still learning and improving at 22 years old, but he already has many of the qualities that we look for in our attacking players.
-He's a direct player who is comfortable with the ball at his feet and with genuine pace, which suits our style perfectly."
+He's a direct player who is comfortable with the ball at his feet and with genuine pace, which suits our style perfectly." known for having the best first touch ever to be seen in the garabaldi.